-Creative director of Independent Opera at Sadler’s Wells, Natalie Murray Beale was a BBC Performing Arts Fellow #32onestowatch in 2015 and was selected in the same year by the Dallas Opera for their inaugural institute for Women Conductors.
+Creative director of Independent Opera at Sadler’s Wells, Natalie Murray Beale was a BBC Performing Arts Fellow #32onestowatch in 2015 and was selected in the same year by the Dallas Opera for their inaugural Institute for Women Conductors.

-Her accolades include a 2012 Royal Philharmonic Society Award for the new opera We Are Shadows and a BAFTA nomination, music category, for the video game score Alien:Isolation.
+Previous accolades include a 2012 Royal Philharmonic Society Award for the new opera We Are Shadows and a BAFTA nomination, music category, for the video game score Alien:Isolation.

 Murray Beale began her career as a pianist and coach at Welsh National Opera and Glyndebourne.
 She soon became Guest Director of the London Symphony Chorus after being awarded their conducting scholarship and went on collaborate with Valery Gergiev, Xian Zhang, Marin Alsop, Daniele Gatti and Sir Colin Davis on a wide range of concerts at the Barbican, Salle Pleyel, Royal Festival Hall and Royal Albert Hall.
 She gained further experience as Assistant Conductor at the Opéra National de Paris, Festival d’Aix, the Théâtre des Champs-Elysees and Wiener Festwochen conducting a broad range of stage works, from the opera’s of Mozart and Gluck through to those of Bartok, Poulenc and Janáček.